Behavioral signals in the Connect web library (Pro)

 Step C: verify signal capture

-To confirm that signals are implemented correctly and data is flowing, do the following:
+To confirm that signals are implemented correctly and data is flowing:

 1. Click around on your website to trigger the signals you have activated.
 The identification signal is required because it maps users to behaviors.